EshaanVSaxena/gcc-lowcoder/README.md

 ![Serverless VPC Access Connector Setup.JPG](https://github.com/lmt-ventures/GCC-Lowcoder-Setup/blob/8d4e5d17533415c6ec4ae800381be5836923b961/Serverless%20VPC%20Access%20Connector%20Setup.JPG)

 ##Creating a Cloud NAT
-- Creating a Cloud NAT is necessary because when connecting the lowcoder services to MongoDB, you must whitelist an IP address which can access the MongoDB cluster.
+- Creating a Cloud NAT is necessary because when connecting the lowcoder services to MongoDB, you must whitelist an IP address that can access the MongoDB cluster.
-    - Google Cloud services will use different IP addresses each time to communicate with the internet unless an Cloud NAT is set up on the VPC
+    - Google Cloud services will use different IP addresses each time to communicate with the internet unless a Cloud NAT is set up on the VPC
 1. Within the “Network Services” in the Google Cloud Console click on “Cloud NAT” and then “Create Cloud NAT gateway”
 2. Name the Cloud NAT gateway
 3. Set the NAT type to public